branung/DNA4PC/readme.md

 - Voxelvoid - Initial work which had an export of maps & texture assets.
 - branung - Much of the DN:A specific gameplay code, organizing, map fixes, some sounds and whatnot...
 Currently leading the efforts.
 - oasiz - Additional mapping assistance & Map effects.
 Jumped in when all the hard work was already done.
-- Dzierzan, Lead cannon HUD recreation ART
+- Dzierzan - Lead cannon HUD recreation ART
+- Jimmy Gnosis - Pipebomb HUD tile fixes
 - Gianni Matragrano - Voice actor for Duke's lines in cutscenes when enabled.